sushantbhatnagar/quandoo/README.md

 **features.report.html** file contains test execution details and status of the scenarios resulting in pass or fail, using Cucumber default reporting format.

-To view the report, right-click on **features.report.html** file and hover on 'Open in Browser' option and choose the browser of your choice.
+To view the report, right-click on **features.report.html** file, hover on 'Open in Browser' option and choose the browser of your choice.

 **html_report** profile is created in cucumber.yml file to have the reports generated with each execution.